 Public and Patients

 “A diverse and inclusive public involvement community is vital if research is relevant to population needs and provides better health outcomes for all.
-Working effectively with the the public and patients and advocates from a wide range of different cultural contexts is essential to the work of ICODA and key to achieving their aims of delivering world-leading research that is transparent and demonstrates trustworthiness.”
+Working effectively with the public and patients and advocates from a wide range of different cultural contexts is essential to the work of ICODA and key to achieving their aims of delivering world-leading research that is transparent and demonstrates trustworthiness.”

 Bella Starling, BSc, Dip, PhD

-Co-Director of Public Programmes / Wellcome Trust Engagement Fellow
+Director of VOCAL, Wellcome Engagement Fellow